 - Mason from Journey's End, chef to a British reigment and Deadpan Snarker who must also fight.

 - Cyrano de Bergerac: Baker Ragueneau is a realistic example of this trope at Act IV: He is a supreme chef who is capable of cooking enough food for a regiment and then he cleverly disguises in a carriage (and to occult the smell!) to smuggle it through enemy lines for the French troops (he is the coachman and goes through various Spanish checkpoints).
 He is risking his life for his friends, the cadets.

-- In the first Hitman game, you get attacked by one of the chefs wielding a meat cleaver.
+- In Hitman: Codename 47, you get attacked by one of the chefs wielding a meat cleaver.

 - Chrono Cross has Orcha, cursed to also become an Evil Chef sometimes.

 - The Suikoden series has several, but the most notable one is no doubt Hai Yo from Suikoden II.
 Quite possibly the finest chef in the world, and a master of the Cooking Duel, he is also available as a combat unit, with decent stats, and an interesting fighting-style.
 Wields kitchen-implements.